 If you already have an active Harvard ID card (e.g., you are an Extension School degree candidate or premedical program participant, Harvard employee, Library Borrower card holder, or active POI card holder such as contractor, consultant, security, tenant, partner, or family member), you are not eligible for a class participant library card.
 Your library access will exist on your current card.

 You must still comply with Harvard University’s COVID-19 immunization policy to access the libraries.
-Visit the COVID-19 Updates page for details.
+Visit the Immunization Requirements page for details.

 Lost cards can be replaced by visiting the Campus Service Center.
 You may also deactivate your card before visiting the Campus Service Center by using the “Lost Card” feature in the Harvard ID Card Web Application.
 A $25 fee payable by cash or check is charged for each replacement card.